Coronavirus latest:WHO to send international team of experts to China | DW | 17.07.2020

 Ryan said the WHO was "very pleased" with the collaboration from Chinese officials so far, adding that establishing and sending a larger team would take time.

-More than half of infected workers are in South Africa, which makes up about half of the registered cases on the continent.
+More than half of the infected workers are in South Africa, which makes up about half of the registered cases on the African continent.

 Overworked doctors and nurses across the continent have protested or gone on strike as hospitals reach beyond capacity levels.
 Many expressed concern for their well-being amid shortages of personal protective equipment.